the-james-burton/testing-workshop/README.md

 ## The Situation

 At last your application is starting to look better.
-The `ApplicationMain` class creates an instance of `ProcessFile`, configures it and runs it.
+The `ApplicationMain` class creates an instance of `ProcessFile`, configures it, runs it and handles the result.
 Your unit tests do exactly the same.
 However, the run method in `ProcessFile` is still too big and does too many things.

 ## Your Mission